+Overall learning

-Overall learning.
-The overall percentage of correct grammaticality classifications was 66% (SD=11%), which was significantly greater than a baseline of 50%, $\underline{t}(79) = 12.65$, $\underline{p} < .0005$.
+The overall percentage of correct grammaticality classifications was 66% (SD = 11%), which was significantly greater than a baseline of 50%, t(79) = 12.65, p < .0005.
 That is, the training phase did produce learning.
-Table 1 displays the mean classification performance for the different conditions.
-A 2 X 2 (training [rule search vs memorization] x attention [full vs divided]) betweenparticipants ANOVA on percentage of correct classifications revealed no significant effects.
+Table 1 displays the mean classification

+Table 1 Percentage of correct classifications in Experiment 2 performance for the different conditions.
+A 2×2 (training [rule search versus memorization] \times attention [full versus divided]) between-participants ANOVA on percentage of correct classifications revealed no significant effects.
 Without separating conscious and unconscious knowledge, the manipulations appear to have had no effect.